 Risk-of-bias assessment

 The quality of the cohort studies was assessed using the validated Newcastle-Ottawa Scale (NOS) tool [1], which awarded a maximum of nine points to each cohort study: four for quality of selection, two for comparability, and three for the quality of outcome and adequacy of follow-up.
 We considered studies with scores ≥7 as low risk of bias, scores between 3 and 6 are almost acceptable, but studies with scores ≤3 scores indicating a high risk of bias.
 The risk of bias for each study was presented in Supplemental Table 2.
 For RCTs, we used the Cochrane Risk of Bias Assessment tool [2].
 The domains of assessment were the following: random sequence generation, allocation concealment, reporting bias, performance bias, detection bias, attrition bias, and other sources of bias.
 Within each domain, a “high risk” score would be given if it contained methodological flaws that might have affected the results and a “low risk” score would be given if the flaw was deemed inconsequential, and “unclear risk” scores would be given if the information was insufficient to determine the impact.
+Although most RCTs did not implement blind intervention on subjects, it must be recognized this is not usually possible in dietary studies.
+Apart from allocation concealment and blinding of participants and personnel, if an RCT has a high risk of bias in any other domain, it was considered to have an overall high risk of bias.
+If there were more than two domains rated as uncertain, the overall risk was classified as uncertain; otherwise, it was categorized as low risk.
 Evaluation of the risk of bias was conducted by 2 review authors (WL and TY), and disagreements were resolved by consensus-based discussions by all authors.
 The risk of bias for each study was presented in Supplemental Table 3.

 Data synthesis